hyperkitty/hyperkitty/doc/install.rst

 Connecting to Mailman
 =====================

-To receive incoming emails from Mailman, you must add the follwing lines to ``mailman.cfg``::
+To receive incoming emails from Mailman, you must add the following lines to ``mailman.cfg``::

     [archiver.hyperkitty]